appsquickly/frankencover.it/README.md

 # Contributing

-The script and documentation are located on the gh-pages branch.
+For now, the script, along with documentation is located on the gh-pages branch.

 # LICENSE